Skip to main content

 How to Enroll

-Artists are invited to submit a maximum 1-page letter of interest detailing a little about themselves, their work, and what they are hoping to gain from the course, along with a CV.
+Artists are invited to submit a maximum 1-page letter of interest and a recent resume.

-Applications can be submitted to nypu@tarragontheatre.com with the subject line CLOWNS.
+Applications can be submitted to education@tarragontheatre.com with the subject line DRAFTING.

 If you are applying for a subsidy rate spot, please include SUBSIDY in the subject line.